bwblackbird/polyscidatapractice/readme.md

 ## Project Goals
 Gain familiarity with the following:

-1. Multiple linear regression
+1. Multiple linear regression<br>
     a.
-Using regression for causal inference
+Using regression for causal inference<br>
     b.
 Using regression for predictive modeling
 2. Data Visualization
 3. Working with Panel Data